This document describes microflow expressions in Mendix Studio. Expressions can be used to create or change an object or a variable based on logic.

 - Variables in the microflow can be called in an expression by inserting the dollar sign followed by the name of the variable.
 For example, $Customer refers to the variable Customer

-- Attributes and associations of object variables are accessed using a slash, for example, $Customer/Name, $Customer/Grade refer to the attributes Name and Grade of the entity Customer
+- Attributes and associations of object variables are accessed using a slash.
+For example, $Customer/Name, $Customer/Grade refer to the attributes Name and Grade of the entity Customer

-2.3 Examples of the Expression
+2.3 Expression Examples

 2.3.1 Example 1